-- Depending on the regulations of your next destination, you will need a PCR or Rapid Antigen Test before leaving Israel.
+- Depending on the regulations of your next destination, you might need a PCR or Rapid Antigen Test before leaving Israel.
 For most countries the PCR test can be carried out up to 72 hours before departure, and Rapid Antigen, 24 hours before departure.
-For the USA test must be carried on the before departure or day of departure.
+According to the USA’s entry regulations, it’s strongly recommended to get tested before your departure.

 With regulations changing constantly, read about how to get a Covid test in Israel for precise information about the testing on arrival to and departure from Israel.

-If you’re in Israel at the moment, now is the perfect time to plan a staycation!
-Restrictions are slowly lifting and the country is buzzing with its vibrant energy once again.
-Masada National Park has re-opened, and we know that your legs are begging for a hike!
-Check the official government guidelines for updated information here.
-Then read up on the best restaurants in Tel Aviv and Jerusalem, the best beaches in Israel, the best national parks in Israel, the best luxury hotels in Israel, as well as spas and activities to make sure you’re ready to go on the green light.
+Masada National Park has re-opened, and we know that your legs are begging for a hike after a long time indoors!
+Then, read up on the best restaurants in Tel Aviv and Jerusalem, the best beaches in Israel, the best national parks in Israel, and much more.
 Whether you’re physically in Israel, or just at heart: get ready to fall in love with the Holy Land all over again.

 Please note the information provided here is prepared in good faith however the official government policies are subject to change often at short notice, and always override anything published here.